jmtalarn/elm-personal-site/content/posts/2016-07-25-the-undervalued-static-web-sites.md

 1. You have to install **_Node.js_** v0.12 or above.
 Refer to Node.js documentation for your OS [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-2. Once you have installed Node.js you have to install _gulp_ and _bower_ globally executing with sudo if you are in Linux environment <code>sudo npm install -g gulp bower</code>
+2. Once you have installed Node.js you have to install _gulp_ and _bower_ globally executing with sudo if you are in Linux environment `sudo npm install -g gulp bower`

 3. Git installed is also a requirement [https://git-scm.com/downloads](https://git-scm.com/downloads)

 <h3 id="buildthesitetemplate">Build the site template</h3>

-1. Install the _foundation-cli_ globally that will help you through the process to create a new site each time you need it (also with sudo if you are in Linux environment) <code>sudo npm install -g foundation-cli</code>
+1. Install the _foundation-cli_ globally that will help you through the process to create a new site each time you need it (also with sudo if you are in Linux environment) `sudo npm install -g foundation-cli`
 2. Create a working folder to set as your project development folder.
 Open a command line there or change to the working directory.
-3. Execute the command <code>foundation new</code> to generate a new site with the cli in the working directory.
+3. Execute the command `foundation new` to generate a new site with the cli in the working directory.
 4. The assistant will ask you for 3 questions:
     1. The type of project you're building that is _A web site_ and this will use the _Foundation for Sites_ framework,
     2. the project name,